-The following Restructuring & Insolvency guidance note Produced in partnership with Tim Cooper of Addleshaw Goddard LLP provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency practice note Produced in partnership with Tim Cooper of Addleshaw Goddard provides comprehensive and up to date legal information covering:

-STOP PRESS: The Insolvency (Scotland) (Company Voluntary Arrangements and Administration) Rules 2018, SI 2018/1082 and Insolvency (Scotland) (Receivership and Winding up) Rules 2018, SSI 2018/347 come into force on 6 April 2019.
-The content of this Practice Note is under review and will be updated as appropriate shortly.
-In the meantime, for further information on the changes, see:
+The Insolvency (Scotland) (Company Voluntary Arrangements and Administration) Rules 2018, SI 2018/1082 and Insolvency (Scotland) (Receivership and Winding up) Rules 2018, SSI 2018/347 together referred to as the ‘2018 Rules’, came into force on 6 April 2019.
+The content of this Practice Note has been updated to reflect the application of the 2018 Rules.
+This note does not address any transitional provision as may be applicable, on the assumption that there will be few cases remaining for which the transitional provisions would be relevant.
+Further information on the changes, see:

 Insolvency (Scotland) (Company Voluntary Arrangements and Administration) Rules 2018, LNB News 15/10/2018 111